Our name is inspired by the simplest element in the universe:

 After years as a writer and creative director in Dallas, Chicago and Seattle, what is Mary’s first word of advice to clients?
 Beware the sea of sameness.
 You know, those all-too-common, forgettable “me too” ideas that fail to capture people’s attention.
 Much less their hearts, minds and wallets.
 She is a firm believer in the power of simple emotional connections—be it laughter, empathy, wit or even heartstrings.
 The true test, she says, comes in understanding which emotion will best resonate with a brand.
 And delivering on that connection in an authentic, respectful way.
 She knows it’s not always the easy answer.
 But it is the answer for brands that want to truly stand out.

 Like DiGiorno Pizza.
 Under Mary’s creative watch at FCB Chicago, DiGiorno passed the coveted billion-dollar sales mark.
 And the Tabasco® Brand Jalapeño Sauce launch she worked on at DDB Dallas was so successful, the work had to be pulled due to a global jalapeño mash shortage.

 She lives on an island in the Puget Sound with her husband, two children (one of each), four dogs and somewhere around nine chickens.

 Michael has an eye for detail and visual language that pairs well with the sophisticated—with occasional notes of humor or heartstrings, but never even a hint of stuffy.
-He has worked on both coasts, beginning his career in New England where he was raised and educated.
-After a few years under his belt, Michael journeyed across the country to Seattle, where he brought his visual sensibility to global giants like Boeing as well as local gems like Seattle Children’s.
+He has worked on both coasts, beginning his career in New England, where he was raised and educated.
+After a few years, Michael journeyed across the country to Seattle, where he brought his visual sensibility to global giants like Boeing as well as local gems like Seattle Children’s.